USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Workshop

 The training brings together participants representing civilian and military organizations from 14 to 16 strategically prioritized countries in the Indo-Pacific region.

-The HELP course training spans two weeks of lectures and workshops.
+The HELP Workshop training spans two weeks of lectures and workshops.
 Attendees concentrate on providing humanitarian relief during disasters, armed conflicts, and other health emergency events.
-Using multidisciplinary training based on scientific evidence, best practices, and professional ethics, the course develops the knowledge base, skills, and approach humanitarian workers will need to address those affected by a disaster.
+Using multidisciplinary training based on scientific evidence, best practices, and professional ethics, the workshop develops the knowledge base, skills, and approach humanitarian workers will need to address those affected by a disaster.

 A group of people standing together in front of two staircases.